-In this series of articles on shooting better homemade videos I wanted to address a few of the basic concepts that the average video editor can learn and apply to not only shoot better videos but to make the video editing process much easier.
-For the average person, simply keeping these points in mind and sticking generally to the rules and advice I have laid out should … [Read more...] about Shooting Better Homemade Videos
+In this series of articles on shooting better home videos I wanted to address a few of the basic concepts you may find valuable.
+For the average video editor learning and applying these tips will not only give you better footage but also footage that will make the editing process much easier.
+Keeping these points […]

-> A step by step guide on how to shoot better videos for the beginner or consumer level user.
+A step by step guide on how to shoot better videos for the beginner or consumer level user.

 Some basic tips designed to get you shooting better videos regardless of the camera or device you are using.